Astrid-Hecht/roobibos/README.md

   * Run `bundle install`
   * Run `rails db:{create,migrate,seed}`
   * Run `rails s`
   * And you're good to go!
-The endpoint will be accessible on your chosen port through tools like [Postman](https://www.postman.com/)
+The endpoints will be accessible on your chosen port through tools like [Postman](https://www.postman.com/)

 #### Testing